 Yes, and unequivocally so.
-Scientists worldwide have lauded the Pritikin Program’s effectiveness to help prevent and reverse the progression of heart disease and other health concerns.
+Scientists worldwide have lauded the Pritikin Program’s effectiveness to help prevent and reverse the progression of coronary heart disease and other health concerns.
 So highly regarded is Pritikin and the research documenting its results that dozens of hospitals are now modeling their cardiac rehab programs around the retreat developed and offered at the Pritikin Center.

 Proven Health Benefits of the Pritikin Program Include:

 Reduce LDL Cholesterol 23% and Non-HDL Cholesterol 24%

 Analyses of 4,587 guests at Pritikin for three weeks showed an average 33% reduction in triglyceride levels.2

 Reduce Chronic Inflammation